SepulchralVerdigris/path2victory/Base Game.md

 ## Deployment zones

-When playing with these alternative deployment zones (provided in a separate PDF), players alternate deploying a creature from their warbands until all creatures have been placed.
+When playing with these alternative deployment zones (provided in a separate PDF), players alternate deploying a creature from their parties until all creatures have been placed.

 ## Victory conditions

 If you are playing with one of these alternative victory conditions (provided in a separate PDF), do not place objectives unless specified.

-Where these rules refer to a warband being “Broken”, it means three-quarters of the warband by points cost is helpless or has been eliminated.
+Where these rules refer to a party being “Broken”, it means three-quarters of the party by points cost is helpless or has been eliminated.

 If a player’s Victory Points exceed the other player’s by 5 or more, that player has won a major victory.
 Otherwise, they have won a minor victory.